Estimated reading time: 65 minutes

 8. Examine Burner Combustion

-The combustion test is an important procedure for ensuring a hydronic heat system’s safe and efficient operation.
+The combustion test is important for ensuring a hydronic heat system’s safe and efficient operation.
 The combustion test allows technicians to identify any potential problems with the heater, such as the presence of carbon monoxide or other hazardous fumes that can be produced during combustion.
 The technician will use specialized testing equipment to measure the air intake, fuel consumption, CO2 values, and other measurements while running the unit on a full cycle.

 The combustion test determines whether your fuel burns efficiently and all products are exhausted safely from your home.
 If a technician determines that there is an imbalance in your system’s burning efficiency or that harmful emissions are present, he or she may suggest making adjustments to repair it.
 Additionally, this test can help identify any issues with an older heater due to issues such as wear and tear on components.
 A successful combustion test should result in improved performance of your hot water heater and decrease your energy consumption over time.